Can Pool Salt Cells Be Rebuilt? Complete Repair Guide

 Search for "salt cell rebuild" plus your area, or contact local pool equipment repair shops.
 Many offer mail-in services with 5-10 day turnaround times.
 Always verify they use quality replacement parts and offer warranties on their work.

+Always turn off power to the salt system before removing the cell.
 Before shipping your cell, take photos of any damage and get a firm quote including return shipping.
 Reputable rebuilders will inspect your cell and contact you before proceeding if additional issues are discovered.

 Need More Help?